 An effective internal verification process has high significance for the DBE.
-The procedures below are followed so as to ensure that the assessment tools are aligned with the learning objectives, syllabus and instructional activities.
+The procedures below are followed to ensure that the assessment tools are aligned with the learning objectives, syllabus and instructional activities.

-- a) The DBE has a Testing Unit whose members are responsible for exam preparation, implementation, evaluation, standardization and improvement of the quality exams carried out in the DBE in accordance with the outcomes of the learning objectives, syllabus and instructional actives.
+- a) The DBE has a Testing Unit whose members are responsible for exam preparation, implementation, evaluation, standardization, and improvement of the quality exams carried out in the DBE in accordance with the outcomes of the learning objectives, syllabus and instructional activities.
 These exams are as follows; weekly quizzes, writing quizzes, story quizzes, speaking exams and achievement exams.
-All these exams have a common goal; to assess the achievement levels of students related to the four basic skills. - Each instructor in the Testing Unit is responsible for the development, b) implementation, evaluation and standardization of the abovementioned exams for different levels, which are designed as D (A1), C (A2), B (B1), and A (B1+).
+All these exams have a common goal; to assess the achievement levels of students related to the four basic skills. - b) Each instructor in the Testing Unit is responsible for the development, implementation, evaluation, and standardization of the abovementioned exams for different levels ranging from A1 to B1+.
 The Testing Unit is guided and organized by the Head.
 Each member of the Testing Unit is responsible for a different level as mentioned above; however, the procedures to maintain an internal verification of the exams are common.
-Each member of the Testing Unit analyses the related units and their objectives to determine the kind of skill and the language areas of grammar and vocabulary, writes items accordingly, has an initial feedback from the head of the Testing Unit, and from the Head of the Department to detect any problem with the content and layout of the exam and then makes changes as necessary.
+Each member of the Testing Unit analyses the related units and their objectives to determine the kind of skill and the language areas of grammar and vocabulary, writes items, accordingly, has initial feedback from the head of the Testing Unit, and from the Head of the Department to detect any problem with the content and layout of the exam and then makes changes as necessary.
 After that, the Testing Unit member conducts a proofreading session with a native speaker, finalizes items for the exam, implements the exam (has it delivered at the set time and date), sends the answer key to instructors after administering the exam, and takes any possible queries/feedback from the instructors.
 To be standardized in all classes, the responsible Testing Unit member prepares the revised key in cooperation with the Testing Unit head and other Testing Unit members.

-The responsible Testing Unit member for each level takes full account of personality traits of students and impact of test tasks on the students to bias against some students and in favour of some others.
-While preparing test tasks, Testing Unit members take into account such test takers' characteristics as cultural background, cognitive features, ethnicity, religion, gender and age.
-Test task features such as the test environment, the guiding format, input and expected manner of examination are also crucial for the DBE.
+The responsible Testing Unit member for each level takes full account of the personality traits of students and the impact of test tasks on the students to bias against some students and in favour of others.
+While preparing test tasks, Testing Unit members consider such test takers' characteristics as cultural background, cognitive features, ethnicity, religion, gender, and age.
+Test task features such as the test environment, the guiding format, input and the expected manner of examination are also crucial for the DBE.

-All this verification process ensures that the DBE has valid assessment tools in terms of face, content and construct validity.
+All this verification process ensures that the DBE has valid assessment tools in terms of face, content, and construct validity.